 My most embarrassing moment on the football field is ... back in U16s, I was playing striker and was one on one with the keeper when I managed to hit the post from close range.
 The ball came back off the post and hit me straight in the face (resulting in a black eye).

-Background - I played Gaelic football as a kid in Ireland and only played club "soccer" from my early twenties.
-I haven't missed too many seasons since then!
+Background - I played Gaelic football as a kid growing up in Ireland.
+I have played club "soccer" from my early twenties and haven't missed too many seasons since then!

-Coaching qualifications - I've coached many mens teams and various junior teams.
-I've had different qualifications in different football federations, but in 2017 I completed the NSFA Grassroots training course.
+Coaching qualifications - I've coached many men’s teams and various junior teams thus far.
+I've had different qualifications in different football federations and I hold an NSFA Grassroots training qualification.

 Best advice a coach has ever given me - Nobody who ever gave his best regretted it.

 What I love about coaching is ...
 Seeing people achieve more than they thought was possible.